-- Kirkuk: governorate center / al-Ehtifalat square / in front of al-rashid radio station.
+- Kirkuk: governorate center / al-Ehtifalat square / in front of the al-Rashid radio station.

-- Ninawa: East Mosul / Al-Faysaliah / near Al-Dawair Mosque / behind engineering sandicate.
+- Ninawa: East Mosul / Al-Faysaliah / near Al-Dawair Mosque / behind engineering syndicate.

-- Dyala: behind Baquba hospital / next to agricultural department.
+- Dyala: behind Baquba hospital / next to the agricultural department.

 - Tilaafar: Hay al-Mu’almin / near Al-Rusafi School.